caiocaldeira3/zap2-serverside/README.md

 It is recommended to deploy the server using the docker-compose tool, but it is possible to deploy it manually, on your localhost.

 #### Using docker-compose (Recommended)
-On the root folder from the repository type the command
+On the repository's root folder execute:
 ```
 docker-compose up -d
 ```